smoller/turtlebot_web/README.md

 Intended to be used for a 'tour guide' bot.

 TODO:
-- UI for tour creation
+X UI for tour creation
 - UI to run through tour
-- way to store order of waypoints in tour
+X way to store order of waypoints in tour
+- ????